Congo's Kabila re-elected, opposition claims victory

 "I consider these results a real provocation of the Congolese people," he said in an interview on RFI radio.
 "As a consequence, I consider myself, from today, the elected president of the Democratic Republic of Congo."

-Opposition supporters burned tires in parts of Kinshasa, a sprawling city of 10 million, and chanted Tshisekedi's campaign slogan, "The people first."
+Opposition supporters burned tyres in parts of Kinshasa, a sprawling city of 10 million, and chanted Tshisekedi's campaign slogan, "the people first."
 A U.N. source said there had been clashes with security forces and reports of shooting.

 Gunfire erupted in Mbuji Mayi, an opposition stronghold in the south of the country, an hour after Kabila was named winner, a local civil society leader said.
 "We can hear gunshots everywhere, it's still going on," he told Reuters.